Richterskala101/Validation_App_for_Autrainer/README.md

 ````

 - File names should include a score, typically appended as part of the name: `recordingID_score.wav` (e.g., `rec1_0.84.wav`).
-- Each file must be exactly the same duration (default = 3 seconds).
+- Each file must be exactly the same duration (default = 4 seconds).
+Other segment durations than the default work too.
 - Audio files must be in `.wav` format.

 ### 2. `validation_results.csv` (optional)